-Your first core class at Evergreen is entitled graduate Conceptualizing Our Regional Environment (gCORE) taught by Shangrila Wynn, Dina Roberts, and Kevin Francis.
-At orientation, we will go over the gCORE syllabus and schedule.
-At this point, please mark your calendars for a required three-day field trip to the Olympic Peninsula from the morning of Oct.
-8 to the early evening of Oct.
-10. There will be an additional course fee of \$150 for the overnight trip that will cover all transportation, lodging, and food expenses and will be assessed with your tuition.
-Although we recognized that field trips require a significant investment of money and time, the consistent feedback from previous MES cohorts is that these field trips are an invaluable opportunity to explore the Pacific Northwest, understand key ecosystems and environmental issues in our region, and build a strong learning community.
-More details about this field trip will be provided at orientation.
+Please mark your calendars for a required three-day field trip to the Olympic Peninsula from the morning of Thursday, October 5 to the early evening of Saturday, October 7.
+There will be an additional course fee of \$150 for the overnight trip that will cover all transportation, lodging, and food expenses and will be assessed with your tuition.
+Although we recognize that field trips require a significant investment of money and time, the consistent feedback from previous MES cohorts is that these field trips are an invaluable opportunity to explore the Pacific Northwest, understand key ecosystems and environmental issues in our region, and build a strong learning community.
+More details will be provided at orientation.

-The first class meeting is Tuesday, September 29, 6pm-10pm, in Seminar 2, A1105.
-Prior to class, you are invited to a "Welcome Back" reception for all MES students at 5pm in the student lounge near the MES office.
+The first gCORE meeting is Tuesday, September 26, 6pm-10pm, in Seminar 2, A1105.
+Prior to class, you are invited to a "Welcome Back" potluck for all MES students at 5pm in the same classroom.
 More details to come.